LDP policymakers say Japan should have missile base-striking ability | The Japan Times

-In what could be a controversial move under the pacifist Constitution, the ruling Liberal Democratic Party's defense policymakers said Thursday they have drawn up a draft proposal urging that Japan consider developing the capability of striking missile bases in other countries.
+In what could be a controversial move under the pacifist Constitution, the Liberal Democratic Party's defense policy committee on Friday approved a proposal for Japan to have the capability of halting ballistic missile attacks within enemy territory, a document showed.

+The proposals, crafted by a team of the LDP's defense policymakers including former Defense Minister Itsunori Onodera and other influential former high-ranking defense officials, also call for Japan to have defense capability on par with the cancelled Aegis Ashore missile defense sites.

+The LDP will give the recommendations to Prime Minister Shinzo Abe as early as next week, which will then be considered by the National Security Council in August as it formulates Japan's latest defense policies.

+The Defense Ministry could decide on specific equipment purchases by the end of the year ahead of their annual budget request, said government officials.

-A team of policymakers, headed by former Defense Minister Itsunori Onodera, came up with the proposal as part of ways to strengthen the country's deterrence against North Korean missile threats following the government's cancellation last month of a plan to deploy a costly land-based U.S. missile defense system known as Aegis Ashore.
+The team of policymakers came up with the proposal as part of ways to strengthen the country's deterrence against North Korean missile threats following the government's cancellation last month of a plan to deploy a costly land-based U.S. missile defense system known as Aegis Ashore.

 The draft says, "New efforts are needed to improve deterrence, including possession of the ability to intercept ballistic missiles and others even in the territory of an opponent," while maintaining the exclusively defense-oriented policy, according to a member of the team.